Help Docs

 Lighthouse Report

-When you submit a URL for auditing, Lighthouse runs a series of audits against the page, and then a report will be generated on the performance of the page.
-For example, a URL to test the webpage speed in a browser can be used to generate a Lighthouse report.
+When you submit a URL for auditing, Lighthouse runs a series of audits against the page, and then a report will be generated on the page's performance.
+For example, a URL to test a webpage's speed in a browser can be used to generate a Lighthouse report.
 Each audit will have a reference or suggestions section that states in detail the relevance of an audit and the measures to be taken to fix it.

 Lighthouse has audit reports for five main website optimization categories:

-In this audit, Lighthouse measures the quickness with which the page loads and the ease of access for users.
-The audit reports include data on five-speed metrics related to the performance of the webpage, each measuring some aspect of page speed.
+In this audit, Lighthouse measures the speed with which the page loads and the ease of access for users.
+The audit reports include data on five speed metrics related to the webpage's performance, each measuring some aspect of page speed.

 • First Contentful Paint (FCP): FCP is a metric that measures the time at which the first text or image loads on a page for users.